PERFORMANCE:

 USAD United States Apologies Desk

-On Friday, July 4th, 2025, American-born, Edinburgh-based artist and activist Joseph DeLappe will perform SORRY, a one-day public art intervention in Edinburgh that sees him setting up the USAD (United States Apologies Desk) to engage passers-by in dialogue and to offer his apologies for many of the USA’s failings, on this, America’s Independence Day.
+On Friday, July 25th and Sunday, July 25th, 2025, American-born, Edinburgh-based artist and activist Joseph DeLappe will perform SORRY, a public art intervention in Aberdeen that sees him setting up the USAD (United States Apologies Desk) to engage passersby in dialogue and to offer his apologies, as an American, for many of the USA’s failings, on this, President Donald Trump’s arrival day in Scotland.

-Beginning at 09:00am (BST) at the public square adjacent to the Scottish National Gallery, DeLappe will sit at a small desk adorned with a cotton American flag, altered by hand-sewn woollen letters to read ‘SORRY’.
+Beginning at 12:00noon (BST) near the William Wallace monument, adjacent to the Union Terrace Gardens in Aberdeen, DeLappe will sit at a small desk adorned with a cotton American flag, altered by hand-sewn woollen letters to read ‘SORRY’.
 A placard on the desk reads ‘USAD – United States Apologies Desk’, playfully framing the action as an unofficial diplomatic mission.
 An empty chair opposite DeLappe invites passers-by to sit, talk, and reflect.
 Each participant will receive a hand-signed apology card, including a personal pledge from DeLappe that he will continue to resist Donald Trump and all forms of fascist ideology through civic and creative engagement.

-“This is performance is an act of public atonement.” says DeLappe.
-“On America’s Independence Day, I want to reclaim the act of speaking plainly, and humbly, as an American.
-How we can move beyond feelings of helplessness and dread while also extending an invitation to consider what creative resistance to the Trump regime can look like.
-To make an apology as one American citizen – to highlight all the damage the USA is inflicting upon the world, and to show that Trump’s regime and actions are not condoned by this American, and many millions of my fellow citizens.”
+“This performance is an act of public atonement.” says DeLappe.
+“As President Donald Trump, arrives in Scotland, I want to remind folks that it is possible to speak plainly, and humbly, as an American.
+To make an apology as one American citizen – to highlight all the damage the USA is inflicting upon the world, and to show that Trump’s regime and actions are not condoned by this American, and many millions of my fellow citizens.
+I do this to move beyond feelings of helplessness and dread while also extending an invitation to consider what creative resistance to the Trump regime can look like.”

 NEW PUBLICATIONS: